modalitysystems/modalitysoftware-docs/twa/messages.md

 1. [UseMessageDeltas] is set to true
 2. When the channel has been scanned before
-3. When there are 1 or more message(s)(created in the last [MessageDeltaWindowInDays] days) for the whole tenant stored in the TWA database.
+3. When there are 1 or more message(s) (created in the last [MessageDeltaWindowInDays] days), for the whole tenant stored in the TWA database.
-4. When there are 1 or more Delta token(s)(created in the last [MessageDeltaWindowInDays] days) for that channel stored in the TWA database.
+4. When there are 1 or more Delta token(s) (created in the last [MessageDeltaWindowInDays] days), for that channel stored in the TWA database.

 #### Known issues